UWCS/stardust/content/news/2024-01-15-t2w2-newsletter.md

 +++
-title = "'Educating the mind without educating the heart is no education at all' -Aristotle | Newsletter T2W2"
+title = "Educating the mind without educating the heart is no education at all -Aristotle | Newsletter T2W2"

 [taxonomies]